-The author Michele Norris writes about race in the U.S. Several years ago, she had an idea.
-She printed postcards with the following message on them: "Race.
+The author Michele Norris writes about race in the US.
+Several years ago, she had an idea.
+She printed postcards with the following message on them, 'Race.
 Your thoughts.
 6 words.
-Please send."
+Please send.'

-When she was on a book tour some years ago, she gave the postcards out to people.
+- When she was on a book tour some years ago, she gave the postcards out to people.
 She wanted people to write back to her and describe themselves.
-Now, the project uses a website instead of postcards to collect people's thoughts, and it includes the question: "Anything else to say?"

-There are over half a million replies, and people are sending more and more each year.
+Now, the project uses a website instead of postcards to collect people's thoughts and it includes the question 'Have you anything else to say?'. - There are over half a million replies and people are sending more and more each year.
 They make people think.
-The messages are funny, angry, hopeful, and sometimes uncomfortable to read.
-They show that a person's feelings about race and identity can change over time.
+The messages are funny, angry, hopeful and sometimes uncomfortable to read.
+They show that a - person's feelings about race and identity can change over time.

-race (n) /reis/ a group of people with the same skin color, eye shape, etc. gender (n) /'dʒɛndər/ male, female, etc. adopted (adj) /ə'dɑptəd/ when another family takes care of a child
+race (n) /ress/ a group of people with the same skin colour, eye shape, etc. gender (n) /'dʒen.də/ male, female, etc. adopted (adj) /ə'dɒp.tɪd/ when another family takes care of a child